krainboltgreene/krainboltgreene.github.io/RESUME.md

   - Rails Girls NOLA, a small event of 30+ women getting into software development via fast and loose lessons spanning two days.
 I was one of the main teachers and mentors.
   - Hack Dat, a hackathon that I participated in.
 I built Bard with three other contestants.
 We didn't win, but we had a good time.
   - Rails Hotline, a hotline service for people who had rails questions.
 I received a lot of cool swag for being on the air for the longest time.
 I think it was around 9 months in total?
+  - NOLA on Rails, a class for teaching people how to build Rails applications.

 ## What I have made